-In such a way, the communicative immediacy and the thematic efficiency as impassive guidelines of graphics begin to take other nuances in the poster development on the island.
-The aesthetic factor gained strength along the formal conception of such supports; and followed by great reps of this media, such as Eladio Rivadulla, René Azcuy, Eduardo Muñoz Bachs, Rotsgaard, Félix Beltrán, Héctor Villaverde, José Gómez Fresquet, among others, the Cuban poster acquired the category of aesthetic object as an extension of plastic arts at that time.
-This expansion of graphics since the very beginning of the Cuban Revolution, and coupled with the establishment of impetuous cultural institutions (ICAIC –Cuban Institute For Arts and Cinema Industry, in 1961) became one of the most interesting developments in the aesthetic-cultural debates in the Cuban arts history.
+In such a way, the communicative immediacy and the thematic efficiency as impassive guidelines of graphics begin to take other nuances in the poster development on the Island.
+The aesthetic factor gained strength along the formal conception of such supports; and followed by great figures of this media, such as Eladio Rivadulla, René Azcuy, Eduardo Muñoz Bachs, Rotsgaard, Félix Beltrán, Héctor Villaverde, José Gómez Fresquet, among others, the Cuban poster acquired the category of aesthetic object as an extension of plastic arts at that time.
+This expansion of graphics since the very beginning of the Cuban Revolution, and coupled with the establishment of impetuous cultural institutions (ICAIC –Cuban Institute for Arts and Cinema Industry, in 1961) became one of the most interesting developments in the aesthetic-cultural debates in the Cuban arts history.

-Since then, the convergence of plastic arts with graphical design has become a visual product containing outstanding valuable tinges.
+Since then, the convergence of plastic arts with graphical design has become a visual product containing outstanding valuable signifiers.
 By just referring to the varied collaborations with this sector on the part of great national plastic artists, such as Raúl Martínez, Servando Cabrera Moreno, Umberto Peña, and so forth, it is consistent to assure there is an influence of plastic arts upon design.
-Though conditioned on a general basis by survival strategies in the face of the instability of a domestic art market, it brought along a matured stage regarding the development of the Cuban poster.
+Though conditioned on a general basis by survival strategies in the face of the instability of a national art market, it brought along a matured stage regarding the development of the Cuban poster.

 The Cuban Posters, from the Island to the World exhibition, organized by the CartelON project at the Spanish Embassy on occasion of the CUBA ARTS Festival at the Kennedy Center, is one of the most successful expressions, regarding the exchange promoted for decades between design and plastic arts in Cuba.

-The exhibition, while embracing the usual icons of Cuban poster, combines the new promotion of domestic graphic designers who are just showing off their skills or are beginning to render new lights over this media.
+The exhibition, while embracing the usual icons of Cuban poster, combines the new promotion of graphic designers who are just showing off their skills or are beginning to render new lights over this media.
 The exhibition is on display and a series of recurring questions arise over this subject.
 Are we still talking about a graphic design poster?
 Is the communicative factor a guiding principle?
 On the other hand, has it intentionally shifted to the aesthetic?
-Is the graphic designer a visual artist of a new kind, even without pretensions of transcending this subject?
+Is the graphic designer a visual artist of a new kind, even without pretensions of transcending this practice?

-Although at the beginning plastic arts accompanied graphic design in the new cultural adventures experienced by the nation, there is no doubt that this exhibition shows an opposite process: the current graphic design in Cuba is redirected and integrated into the dynamics of contemporary visual arts with a projection certainly heterogeneous but not duly dispersed.
+Although at the beginning plastic arts accompanied graphic design in the new cultural adventures experienced by the nation, there is no doubt that this exhibition shows an opposite process: The current graphic design in Cuba is redirected and integrated into the dynamics of contemporary visual arts with a projection certainly heterogeneous but not duly dispersed.

 The historiography of Cuban art has defined it, precisely throughout the graphic development of the early Twentieth century, as the antechamber of the Cuban plastic avant-garde.
 Rafael Blanco, Massaguer, Valls, among others, show this on major magazines.
 It is evident in a similar way when analyzing the new Cuban poster as a whole.
 It seems that this avant-garde condition of initiation never disappeared, and that now graphic arts are nothing more than a sector that rejuvenates itself to get from fresh visuality standpoint every outdated pictorialism in the field of painting and other practices.